 Local SEO presents a unique set of challenges for hotels.
 The nature of our business makes it imperative that the information that potential customers are seeing is relevant, but even more so, it must be accurate.
 What is a local search?
-Think "hotels in Los Angeles" or "hotel marketing agencies in LA".
+Think "hotels in Los Angeles" or "hotel marketing agencies in LA."
 Local SEO helps you get found by people who are looking for your service, and location matters to them.
 If you are wondering what you need to do, make sure to follow these steps.

-Ensure You Local Listings Are Consistent
+Ensure Your Local Listings Are Consistent

 Local Link Building

 Once you know that your listings are correct, you can double-down with citations.
 One of the best ways to boost your local cred is to have links pointing to your site from other local businesses.
-Are you hosing an event where a local restaurant is providing the food?
-This would be a great way to earn a link from a local business.
+Are you hosting an event where a local restaurant is providing the food?
+This would be a great way to earn a link from a local store.
 The more quality links that you have from other local businesses, the better Google can tie them together.
 When you are using this tactic, above all else, you need to make sure that you are not spamming.
 Not all links are created equal.

 Attract & Manage User Reviews

 Everyone has their opinions on reviews, but I LOVE them.
-No, I don't love the 5 star review with no information, and a generic picture that looks like a company trying to manipulate the results.
-No, it's not the 1 star review from the person who is venting about their bad day, and the hotel ends up on the losing end of that battle.
-I love reviews, because if you take a sample of reviews, you will be able to get a clear picture of the hotel.
+No, I don't love the 5-star review with no information, and a generic picture that looks like a company trying to manipulate the results.
+No, it's not the 1-star review from the person who is venting about their bad day, and the hotel ends up on the losing end of that battle.
+I love reviews because if you take a sample of reviews, you will be able to get a clear picture of the hotel.
 There is no hiding from it.

 Make Sure That Your Mobile Site Rocks

-According to recent research data, 52% of hotel searches are now initiated on a mobile device and 46% of those have local intent.
-Search that was once dominated by desktop, is now seeing consumers move to mobile.
+According to recent research data, 52% of hotel searches are now initiated on a mobile device, and 46% of those have local intent.
+Search that was once dominated by desktop is now seeing consumers move to mobile.
 You need to make sure that your hotel is offering a compelling experience for users when they are using their phones.
 Ensure that all of the buttons are tappable, even for people who have larger hands.
-Show the user what they need to see, not everything and the kitchen sink.
-Also make sure that the booking process is seamless.
+Show the user what they need to see, not everything, and the kitchen sink.
+Also, make sure that the booking process is seamless.
 Just because your website is responsive, doesn't mean that your booking engine will be.